Veronicaywl/Final_Project/README.md

 ## Visualization
 Plot some useful maps based on income level in the areas and showing the grades that spreading amoung in the local area.
 - Creating a heatmap showing the average scores by cuisine in different borough.
-- Plot a Geomap to indicate the grades that restaurants received in five borough.
+- Plot a Geo map to indicate the grades that restaurants received in five borough.
 - Visualized the code with html, javascript and css.
 - Ploting graph to show the correlations between income level and health inspection grades.
+- An interactive dashboard using javascript , html, css , bootstrap where we can filter New York city restaurant  data by zip code, income level, grade, borough and cuisine, separately and also in different combination.
+- Use plotly and javascript to make interactive graph to visualize mean grading by cuisine in different zip code.

-### Tools:
+## Tools:

-- Creating Database
+#### Creating Database
 - PostgreSQL

-- Amazon Web Services (AWS)
-- Connecting to Database
+#### Connecting to Database
-- Psycopg2
+- SQLAlchemy

-- Analyzing Data
+#### Analyzing Data
 - Pandas

-- Machine Learning
+#### Machine Learning
 - Imbalanced-learn
 - Scikit-Learn
 - Tensorflow

-- Dashboard
+#### Dashboard
 - Tableau
 - Javascript
+- Plotly
 - Flask
 - HTML
 - CSS
+- Bootstrap
 - Heroku